MasterLogick/HaskellCoin/README.md

 In alpha version you can commit transaction from any address to any address without limitations on amount.
 Just enter `commit` with user hashes and amount and enter `build` to create new block in the network.
 Print `show` to list all blocks and transactions in the network.

+## Usage
+The introduction of blockchain increases the speed of exchange, reduces time costs, improves the quality, reliability and availability of services, and offers anonymity.
+At the same time, transparency and reliability are increased and risks are reduced.
+At each node of the blockchain system, copies of the entire database are stored and checked among themselves.
+This makes the system viable even in case of successful hacker attacks on its single nodes.

 ## Development

 The project is developed with both stack and cabal.